 This prospectus contains certain forward-looking statements regarding, among other things, our anticipated financial and operating results.
 Investors are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof.
-We undertake no obligation to publicly release any modifications or revisions to these forward-looking statements to reflect events or circumstances occurring after the date hereof or to reflect the occurrence of unanticipated events, except to the extent required by federal securities laws.
+We undertake no obligation to publicly release any modifications or revisions to these forward-looking statements to reflect events or circumstances occurring after the date hereof or to reflect the occurrence of unanticipated events.
 Such forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements to be materially different from any future results, performance, or achievements expressed or implied by such forward-looking statements.